 Tule and Mitla

-Another great day trip from Oaxaca is the combined visit of Tule Tree and Mitla archeological site.
+Another great day trip from Oaxaca is the combined visit to the Tule Tree and Mitla archeological site.

 Tule, also referred to as The Tree of Life, is a Montezuma cypress tree known to be one of the largest trees in the world.
 It’s located on the grounds of a church in Santa Maria del Tule, 5.5 miles (9 km) east of Oaxaca.
 It is estimated that El Arbol del Tule, as it is known locally, is between 1,400 to 1,600 years old.

-Mitla is considered the second most important archeological site in the Oaxaca state, and the most important site for the history of the Zapotec culture.
+Mitla is considered the second most important archeological site in the Oaxaca state and the most important site for the history of the Zapotec culture.
 Its construction is believed to have begun in 850 CE.
-The site started in the Classic period when Mixtec became the majority population in the area.
+The site started in the Classic period when Mixtecs became the majority population in the area.

 The sites at Mitla are structures built on the Tlacolula Valley floor.
-These structures consist of five groups with each building within aligned with the cardinal directions.
-The five groups are Church or North Group, the South, the Arroyo, the Adobe, and the columns or Palace.
+These structures consist of five groups, with each building aligned with the cardinal directions.
+The five groups are the Church or North Group, the South, the Arroyo, the Adobe, and the Columns or Palace.
 Each group served a specific purpose for the city.
 Ceremonies were conducted in the South and Adobe groups.
-Palaces were located in Columns, South and Church groups.
+Palaces were located in Columns, South, and Church groups.